telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 The following steps produce an HTML page with settings similar to these of the local Html5Demo project           installed by default under __[TelerikReporting_InstallDir]\Examples__ :

->note You must adapt all path references in the steps below              to your project setup.
+> You must adapt all path references in the steps below              to your project setup.
 For more information, refer to the               [ASP.NET Web Project Paths](http://msdn.microsoft.com/en-us/library/ms178116.aspx)              MSDN article.

 1. Create an HTML5 page: